What is the official net height in table tennis? - ExBulletin

 - D) 16.5cm

-Congratulations.
+Pat on the back.
 You made the right choice.
 The answer is C).
-The net height is approximately the height of your racket (15.25 cm).
+The height of the net is approximately the height of your racket (15.25 cm).

-The net height in table tennis is 15.25 cm (6 inches) above the table.
+Table tennis net height is 15.25 cm (6 inches) above the table.

-It is very important for the referee to verify the height of the net before the match.
-Because with the very small change of the net height, the results of the match can vary a lot.
+It is very important that the referee checks the height of the net before the match.
+Because with a very small change in the height of the net, the result of the match can vary enormously.

-The role of the table tennis referee is: checking the net height, checking the player’s racket, etc.
+The table tennis referee’s job is to: check the height of the net, check the player’s racket, etc.

-If the net height is not correct, you can ask the referee to verify the net height with the net height tool.
+If the height of the net is not correct, you can ask the referee to check the height of the net with the net height tool.

-2.1 The playing area must be divided into two “courts” of equal size (your playing side and the opponent’s side) by a vertical net running along the end lines.
+2.1 The court must be divided into two “courts” of equal size (playing side and opposing team) by a vertical net running along the endlines.

-2.2 The net assembly should consist of the net, the posts that hold it up and the clamps that hold the posts to the table.
+2.2 The net assembly should include the net, the bars that hold it up and the brackets that hold the bars to the table.

-2.3 The net must be held up by a cord tied at each end to a straight post 15.25 cm (6 inches) high and the edges of which are 15.25 cm (6 inches) from the sidelines.
+2.3 The net must be held up by a rope tied at both ends to a post 15.25 cm (6 inches) high, with edges 15.25 cm (6 inches) from the sidelines.

 THURSDAY.
-Unauthorized use, translation or duplication of this material is strictly prohibited.
-Link and excerpt may be used provided PingSunday is clearly credited with the specific link to the original content.
+Unauthorized use, translation or copying of this material is strictly prohibited.
+The link and excerpt may be used provided PingSunday is clearly credited and provides a link to the original content.

-Sign up and join +65,000 readers.
-Get free ebooks about coaching and coaching advice every week
+Register and join +65,000 readers.
+Receive free eBooks and coaching tips every week

 |